-A maintenance bypass switch (IA1) provides a means of entirely bypassing the UPS power blocks and can be used to temporarily connect the load to the bypass mains supply if it is necessary to fully power down the UPS module for test/repair purposes.
-Note that the maintenance bypass switch is only rated for the individual cabinet's load, so where two or more cabinets are connected together to form a parallel system the internal maintenance bypass switch (IA1) should not be used.
-In a parallel system an external maintenance bypass facility must be incorporated into the system design which includes a system-rated maintenance bypass switch - a typical installation is shown on page 26.
+A maintenance bypass switch (IA1) provides a means of entirely bypassing the UPS power blocks and can be used to temporarily connect the load to the bypass mains supply if it is necessary to fully power down the UPS module for test/ repair purposes.
+Note that where two or more cabinets are connected together to form a multi-module, parallel system the internal maintenance bypass switches (IA1) should not be used.
+In this type of installation an external maintenance bypass switch must be installed in switchgear panel which bypass the complete UPS system - a typical external maintenance bypass installation is shown on page 25..